Overview of State Pollution Control Board

 - Issuance of Authorization under the Hazardous Waste Management Rule, 1989.

-- Identifying the onsite crisis management plans, isolated storages, etc. under the Manufacture, Storage and Import of Hazardous Chemicals Rules, 1989.
+- Identifying the onsite crisis management plans, isolated storage, etc., under the Manufacture, Storage and Import of Hazardous Chemicals Rules, 1989.

 Classification of State Pollution Control Board and Business Activities

-The industries under SPCB are classified into three categories namely:
+The industries under SPCB are classified into four categories, namely: Red, Orange, Green and White,

 - Red Category- 85 Industries